lolmanQ/lolmanQ/README.md

 <h3 align="center">A Gameplay & Games programmer</h3>

 ## How am I?
-My name is Elias but online i'm known as lolmanQ.
+My name is Elias but online I'm known as lolmanQ.
 I have been programming since 2014, and in that time work on a fair few projects

 ## My skills
 <!--